backdrop-contrib/leaflet_widget/README.md

 # Leaflet Widget

+This port is work in progress, do not use this on productions sites yet!

 A [Geofield] widget that provides a [Leaflet] map widget with the [Leaflet.widget] plugin for adding features.
 [Leaflet.widget] uses the [Leaflet.draw] geometry creation tools.